So, you’re curious about what type of training we do at Bang Fitness. Curiosity is good. We like that.

 Like many young men, Paul began strength training to improve his physique.
 Little did he know that through pursuing his body composition goals, it would affect every area of his life and ultimately steer him towards a career in the strength and conditioning industry.

-Paul is currently enrolled in Sheridan College’s Human Performance Training Certificate program, though he did not start his post secondary education with that focus.
+Paul has completed Sheridan College’s Human Performance Training Certificate program and a great deal of continuing education, including StrongFirst’s SFG .
 Coming from an artistic background, Paul started training when he was enrolled in Humber College Visual and Digital Arts program.
 While studying there, he made his first of many forays in to the cramped weight room as a “skinny guy” looking to build some muscle and maybe impress some girls.

 While his early motivating factors may not have been profound, Paul continued to relentlessly pursue his training goals.
 Through numerous failures and mistakes, he has come to the understanding that every failure is an opportunity to learn, an opportunity to grow and improve.